Introduction

 How can you effectively prepare for the SSI phone interview?

-Preparing for your SSI phone interview questions is essential for your success, and we recognize that it can feel overwhelming.
+Preparing for your interview is essential for your success, and we recognize that it can feel overwhelming.
 Start by reviewing your application carefully.
-Familiarize yourself with the details you provided.
-Practice responding to SSI phone interview questions, focusing on how your disability affects your daily life and work abilities.
-Having all necessary documents organized - like medical records, work history, and financial information - can make a significant difference.
+Familiarize yourself with the details you provided, focusing on your medical history and work abilities.
+Having all necessary documents organized, like medical records, work history, and financial information, can make a significant difference.

 Choose a calm setting for the call to minimize distractions.
 Consider scheduling the meeting at a time when you feel your best.
 This can help you stay focused and communicate clearly.
-During the call, be ready to discuss your medical history in detail, including treatments you've undergone and any assistive devices you use.
+During the call, be ready to discuss your medical condition, including treatments you've undergone and any assistive devices you use.

-- Create a written log of your daily activities.
+- Create a written log of your symptoms.

 - Detail tasks you can no longer perform.